PetitCoinCoin/everybody-codes/2025_The_Song_of_Ducks_and_Dragons/stats.md

 Q15 was epic!
 My best time for P1, second best for P2.
 It took me a whole day (literally) to get p3, and I still got 2 tiny points!
 Also, I discovered `operators` library and it is a nice discovery to handle operators and avoid big if/else structure.

 So happy with Q16.
 Fast solving, fast runtime!

+Q17P3 gave me a hard time but I'm really happy I found the solution without any hint.
+Circling the volcano wasn't easy to apprehend.
+As I wasn't really happy with the runtime, I took a look at other solutions, and it turns out, some are similar, so overall, I'm happy :)